Ethernal-Tech/blade-contracts-apex-bridge/docs/blade/staking/StakeManager.md

 function withdraw() external nonpayable
 ```

-allows a validator to complete a withdrawal
+Withdraws the caller&#39;s unlocked stake from the withdrawal queue.

-*calls the bridge to release the funds on root*
+*Updates the queue head after withdrawal and transfers the unlocked amount.*

 ### withdrawable